-Indoor cycling, or 'spinning' as it's known has fast become a popular fitness class thanks to its calorie-blasting, cardio-boosting benefits.
+Indoor cycling, or 'spinning' as it's also known, has fast become a popular fitness class thanks to its calorie-blasting, cardio-boosting benefits.

-Our group cycling classes for beginners and the slightly more experienced offer a highly effective cardio and strength workout.
+Our group cycling classes for beginners and the slightly more experienced riders offer a highly effective cardio and strength workout.
 Ride in time to the beat of your favourite workout tunes, as we get your lungs pumping, your glutes working and your quads burning!

 A great fat burning workout to tone the lower body and increase your cardio fitness.